Adroiti/docs-for-code-review-tools/RuboCop/Style-StringMethods.md

-Pattern: String methods
+Pattern: Inconsistent string method name

 Issue: -

 ## Description

-This cop enforces the use of consistent method names from the String class.
+This cop enforces the use of consistent method names from the `String` class.

 ## Default configuration